velddev/kubernetes-aspnetcore-demo/.github/readme.md

-# Kubernetes + ASP.NET CORE example
+# Kubernetes + ASP.NET Core example

 A small repository explaining on how to build docker, kubernetes and asp.net core together.
 Please follow the set up steps below if you'd like to deploy to your own kubernetes cluster.